The Medich Foundation supports the communities that we invest, live and operate in.

 This space will continue to support the Hospitals’ aim of providing hope through research to children and their families affected by complex illnesses and disabilities.

 For more information about Kids Research, visit www.kidsresearch.org.au

 We are a founding partner of Zero Childhood Cancer, a world-leading initiative led by the Children’s Cancer Institute and The Kids Cancer Centre at the Sydney Children’s Hospital, Randwick, part of The Sydney Children’s Hospitals Network.

 Zero Childhood Cancer brings together all major Australian clinical and research groups working in childhood cancer to offer Australia’s first personalised medicine program for children with high-risk or relapsed cancer.

 Personalised medicine is treatment that is customised to the patient.
 Even if two children have the ‘same kind’ of cancer, they may respond differently to anti-cancer drugs because their immune systems are unique.
 By personalising medicine, Zero Childhood Cancer aims to treat each child’s cancer in the most targeted way possible to improve survival and reduce side effects.

-As of November 2018, ZCC had enrolled 131 children with 13 pending enrolments.
+As of August 2020, the Zero Childhood Cancer has enrolled 365 children with 10 pending enrolments.
 The average treatment turnaround time is nine weeks (bettering the original aim of 12 weeks).
 The types of cancers treated include central nervous system (brain), sarcoma, leukaemia/lymphoma and 22 other rare cancers.